Chiral and isospin breaking in the two-flavor Schwinger Model: Numerical Results

 In Fig.~\ref{fig:Gpi} (left) we show the results for the pion matrix element $G_{\pi}$ for the same three values of the coupling.
 As suggested by the scaling obtained in Eq.~(\ref{eq:intro:fpi-gpi-scaling}), we also fit the simulation data to the functional form

 with $A$ and $B$ fitting parameters, finding good agreement.
 The extrapolated values at $m_{R}=0$ of these parameters are also shown in Fig.~\ref{fig:Gpi} as a function of $\beta^{-1 / 2}$.
-A tentative linear continuum extrapolation is also displayed, finding a value of $B$ which agrees with zero.
-Although more simulations closer to the continuum would be suitable, the results seem to validate the picture that the pions {\it dissolve} in the chiral limit~\cite{Georgi:2007ek}, as discussed in Sec.~\ref{sec:SM}.
+A tentative linear continuum extrapolation is also displayed, finding a value of $B$ which agrees with zero.\footnote{Note that for the extrapolation we keep the volume fixed in lattice units and only take $\beta \to \infty$, but, since $m_{\pi }L\in[7, 25]$ in our simulations, we do not expect sizable finite volume effects.} Although more simulations closer to the continuum would be suitable, the results seem to validate the picture that the pions {\it dissolve} in the chiral limit~\cite{Georgi:2007ek}, as discussed in Sec.~\ref{sec:SM}.